FAQ: Discontinuation of third party vSwitch program (2149722)

 How is Cisco supporting VMware vSphere customers with Cisco ACI?

-For specific discussions related to Cisco customers, please contact Cisco.
+For specific discussions related to Cisco customers, contact Cisco.
 VMware has seen customers deploy Cisco ACI as a hardware fabric management platform and deploy VMware NSX in parallel for network virtualization and micro-segmentation.